 Registration fees are expected at the time of registration.
 You will be held to all fees incurred.
 Students are dropped from classes for non-payment of fees.
 Registration is NOT complete until fees have been paid.
 Failure to pay will result in a hold on your records.
-Refund deadlines vary by class; refer to the Academic Calendar in the class schedule and www.cuyamaca.edu/services/admissions/deadlines.aspx.
+Refund deadlines vary by class; refer to the Academic Calendar in the class schedule and www.cuyamaca.edu/admissions/deadlines/index.php.
 It is the student's responsibility to drop any classes that they do not plan to attend.

-Students attending both Cuyamaca and Grossmont Colleges pay parking fees and health fees on ONE CAMPUS ONLY.
+Students attending both Cuyamaca and Grossmont Colleges pay parking fees and health fees on one campus only.
 Enrollment and health fees for these students are calculated on a district basis.

-Enrollment Fee (Mandatory) \$46 per unit
+Enrollment Fee (Mandatory)

-(fees are subject to change)

 Parking Permits:

-Auto Parking Permit - Fall & Spring \$40
+Auto Parking Permit - Fall & Spring\$40

 Auto Parking Permit - Summer

 Motorcycle Parking Permit - Fall & Spring \$20

-Motorcycle Parking Permit - Summer \$10
+Motorcycle Parking Permit - Summer

 One Day Permit

-Student Benefit Sticker - Fall & Spring \$12
+Student Benefit Sticker - Fall & Spring

 Student Benefit Sticker - Summer

 Health Fee (Mandatory) - Fall & Spring \$20

 Health Fee (Mandatory) - Summer & Intersession \$17

 #Student Center Construction Fee \$1 per unit (Mandatory) to a maximum of \$5

-Student Representation Fee\$2 (Optional)
+Student Representation Fee. \$2 (Optional)

-Nonresident Students - above fees plus \$290 per unit
+Nonresident Students - above fees plus \$307 per unit

-International Students - above fees plus ...\$290 per unit #Student Center Construction Fee is not applicable for summer session.
+International Students - above fees plus \$307 per unit

+#Student Center Construction Fee is not applicable for summer session.